What is an Authenticated Sending Domain?

 Businesses should never mix their marketing domain with their corporate domain or use the same domain for both purposes.
 If content or links in a marketing email are flagged by a real-time block list (RBL), email channels that send and receive email from the primary domain, including internal and vendor communication, could be blocked for an unknown time.

-Delegating a specific sending domain allows Sendlane to maintain and update your DNS records to protect your business' website and to ensure that nothing is accidentally changed for your primary domain, causing domain authentication to break for your entire website.
+Delegating a specific sending domain allows Sendlane to maintain and update your DNS records to protect your business' website and to ensure that nothing is accidentally changed for your primary domain, causing domain verification to break for your entire website.

 Does delegating a subdomain involve changing my default nameservers or giving Sendlane control of my primary domain?